 At this time, DoH capabilities are only available on macOS, Windows, and Linux Client platforms.

-Twingate provides native DNS-over-HTTPS (DoH) capabilities for any users in your Twingate network running macOS, Windows, or Linux Clients.
-(Regardless of platform, headless clients running in service account mode will never use DoH.)
+Twingate provides native DNS-over-HTTPS (DoH) capabilities for every user in your Twingate network running macOS, Windows, or Linux Client.

 Because Twingate operates at the network level on a user’s device, Twingate DoH will encrypt all DNS traffic regardless of the originating application with no configuration changes required other than running the Twingate Client.
-You can access DoH configuration settings from the Secure DNS page under Settings in the Admin console.
+You can access DoH configuration settings from the Secure DNS page under the Internet Security tab in the Admin Console.

 The following options are available: